jeffbski/digest-stream/README.md

 ## Why

 By making this simple pass-through stream which calculates the digest and length of a stream, it becomes really easy to add this functionality to a streaming workflow, just by piping it through this stream, the digest and length will be available prior to `end` being fired.

+## Changes

+ - v1.0.0 - listenerFn can return an instance of Error and it will be signaled to the stream

 ## Get involved

 If you have input or ideas or would like to get involved, you may: